-After everything was arranged for the rental car we spent the rest of the evening at the beach, which is more suitable for surfers, and researched our next destinations.
+After everything was arranged for the rental car we spent the rest of the evening at the beach, which is one of the best surf beaches in the area, and researched our next destinations.
 Dominical actually consists only of a long main street with many stores, tour providers and hotels.
 The mood here is pretty chilled, the proximity to the beach (with a damn great sunset, by the way) creates a great atmosphere.

 Hotel Recommendation Dominical